Elbagoury/elbagoury.github.io/_posts/2023-05-26-elbagoury-odoo-custom-modules.md

 ---
-title: Elbagoury Odoo custom modules library
+title: 7,000 Custom Odoo Modules
 date: 2023-05-26 11:15:20
 categories: [Odoo, Development]
 tags: [ERP, Odoo, Python]
 ---

 Odoo custom modules are extensions to the Odoo open-source software.
 They can be used to add new features, change existing features, or fix bugs.
-Custom modules are written in Python and are installed in the Odoo database.

-# Elbagoury Odoo custom modules library
-This collection of 7,000 modules has been compiled over the past 12 years.
+Custom modules are written in Python and are installed in the Odoo database, and this collection of 7,000 modules has been compiled over the past 12 years.

 Module | Module | Module | Module |
 ---- | ---- |---- |---- |